Fruit Of My Womb

 bigger

-Lucifer was a cool, and misunderstood, guy
+Lucifer was a cool guy

 But his father is an abusive ass